Employee guides

 The right

 Generally, employees need to have at least two years’ continuous service with their employer to be able to bring an unfair dismissal claim, although there are some exceptions.
+The new government is proposing that employees will have unfair dismissal rights from day one of their employment.

 Automatically unfair